FaisalNihal/Sales-Performance-Analysis-of-a-Bike-Company-SQL-/README.md

 | ---------------------- |
 | 68                     |

-**List of retail customers who has high chance to become churned(didn't plane any orderin last 2 month**
+**List of retail customers who has high chance to become churned(didn't place any order in last 2 month)**
 ```sql
 with t1 as(select `customerkey`,`acce_sum`,`max`,datediff((select max(orderdate) from`adventureworks sales data`),`max`) _last from `sales_amount_by_customer`
 where `acce_sum`>20 and _sum is null)